Amundi: Real and alternative assets

 By September 2016, Amundi had moved all of its real estate, private debt, private equity and infrastructure investments onto a single platform dedicated to "real and alternative assets".
 Creating this line of business brought together €34 billion of assets under management, with the objective of reaching €70 billion of AUM by 2020.
 The division is predominantly made up of real estate investments.
 Among the buildings acquired by Amundi since the platform's launch are those in the La Défense business district of Paris, including Cœur Défense (acquired in 2017 in partnership with Crédit Agricole Assurances and Primonial REIM) and the Hekla Tower (acquired off-plan in 2017 in partnership with Primonial REIM).
-Amundi's property holdings are structured as real estate investment vehicles; the most important of these, “OPCIMMO”, was launched in 2011.
+Amundi's property holdings are structured as real estate investment vehicles; the most important of these, "OPCIMMO", was launched in 2011.
 In private equity, Amundi created Amundi Private Equity Funds, a subsidiary aimed at acquiring stakes in unlisted companies.
 It offers both debt and equity financing for companies.
 One debt fund launched by the asset manager in 2017 was backed by physical stocks of ham and Parmesan held in Italy, according to the financial press.
 In the field of infrastructure investment, Amundi developed a partnership with French energy supplier Électricité de France (EDF) by creating ‘Amundi Transition Energétique’, a subsidiary owned 60% by Amundi and 40% by EDF, to finance projects related to renewable energies.
 In 2017, Amundi also developed a partnership with the French Alternative Energies and Atomic Energy Commission by creating ‘Supernova Invest’, a company 40% owned by Amundi Private Equity to invest in technological innovation projects in France.

 Socially responsible investment

 In 2018, Amundi advanced its activities in the practice of socially responsible investing (SRI).
 In March 2018, Amundi joined forces with the International Finance Corporation (a member of the World Bank Group) to launch a green bond focused on emerging market countries.
 With $1.42 billion of assets at the time of its launch, the vehicle is the largest green bond fund in the world.
 In October 2018, Amundi also announced its ‘2021 Action Plan’, which seeks to bring all its investments in line with environmental, social and corporate governance (ESG) criteria.
 By 2021, 100% of the group's assets under management will be invested in accordance with ESG criteria, compared to just 5% (32 billion euros) at the time of Amundi's launch in 2010, and 19% (280 billion euros) when the plan was announced in 2018.
 As part of this plan, Amundi also committed itself to take account of ESG criteria in its voting policy when participating in annual general meetings of firms in which it is a shareholder.

+As of December 2022, Amundi has USD 911.45 billion of assets under management in responsible investment.